kaue/next-atlasboard/README.md

 ```

+[These](https://bitbucket.org/atlassian/atlasboard/raw/master/assets/stylesheets/variables.styl?at=master) are the variables you can override with your custom theme.

 ## Adding express routes in your job

 Since 1.0, jobs have access to the express app, so you can easily add routes to the app.
 Example: